Latest Podcast/YouTube Interviews: Joy Kong MD & Sierra Clark's HUMAN - See the 'Online Appearances' page for links!

 Give this one a try for yourself and see if it works for you!

 CAROL Bike now offers a Norwegian 4x4 workout.
 I LOVE this!
 I'm now doing this a few times per week.
-Even though I suck at it, I expect that in time, I will come to suck at it bit less. 😄
+Even though I suck at it, I expect that in time, I will come to suck at it a bit less. 😄

 While I'm rehabbing my shoulders to allow my recent stem cell therapy to do it's thing, I've restarted my P90X workouts but utilizing KAATSU bands and super light weights.
 It seems crazy how hard it is to do the exact same exercises but with 20-40 lbs LESS weight!
 And I'm getting an incredible pump!
 In this way, I'm getting the same physiological effects from my workout (perhaps even better!) while putting less strain on my ligaments, tendons, and muscles, and while deeply focusing on my form and fullest range of motion.
 It's been very easy for me to lose focus on these in my previous quest to sling more weight.